dojo/docs/dojo/NodeList.rst

 :removeClass:
   Remove the passed class to the nodes in this list.
 For more information see `dojo.removeClass <dojo/removeClass>`_
 :toggleClass:
-  Add the passed class to the nodes in this list, if the class is not present, or removes it.
+  Add the passed class to the nodes in this list, if the class is not present, otherwise removes it.
 For more information see `dojo.toggleClass <dojo/toggleClass>`_
 :place:
   TODOC
 :orphan: